uskay/simple-sitegen/README.md

 ## PWA - Install flow
 Will not show the default install banner but added the install button nice and simply in the side bar.

 ![install button](https://cdn.glitch.com/98449704-33d8-49b2-88f2-aa6d2aeba5d3%2Fah.png?v=1599700699662)

 ## Dynamic serving
 Has an option to use Firebase Cloud Functions to dynamically serve polyfilled HTML.
 Currently anything below the broser versions below, will add `res/common/polyfill.js`.
 Need to swith the `settings.json`'s `hostingOnly` property to `false` and use `firebase_prod.json` to deploy to enabable dynamic serving.
-There could be a better way to work this out though.
+There could be a better way to work this out though and depends on the API being used.

 ```
 const modern = {
         chrome: 45,
         firefox: 32,
         safari: 9,
         mobile_safari: 9,
         edge: 12,
       };
 ```

 ## Licence